Clear Creek Abbey

 Our Lady of the Annunciation of Clear Creek Abbey or Clear Creek Abbey is a Benedictine Abbey in the Ozark Mountains near Hulbert in Cherokee County, Oklahoma.
 It is located in the Diocese of Tulsa.

 Origins

 The monastery traces its roots to the Abbey of Fontgombault in France.
 Thirty-one American Catholic men, seeking to live the full Benedictine life, went to Abbey of Our Lady of the Assumption at Fontgombault, France, which is a monastery of the Solesmes Congregation.

 In 1999, seven of these men, now monks from Fontgombault, along with six other monks from Canada and France, established a community near Hulbert, Oklahoma at the invitation of Bishop Edward James Slattery.
 Clear Creek is the second monastery of the Solesmes Congregation established in the United States; the first is a house of nuns at Westfield, Vermont.
-The monastery is being built in phases, and until the church was finished, Masses were said in the crypt.
+The monastery is being built in phases, and until the church is finished, Masses are said in the crypt.